America’s Love/Hate Relationship with Saturated Fats By Dr. Megan Holt, DrPH, MPH, RD

 These fatty acids are also commonly used in conjunction with sodium hydroxide, creating a product commonly found in soaps, shampoos and cosmetics (ex: sodium laurate and sodium palmitate).

 For several decades, foods high in SFA’s were demonized by public health and nutrition experts, citing numerous studies suggesting that SFA’s were disease promoting.

 Saturated fats were linked to increased LDL (‘bad’ cholesterol), a primary risk factor for heart disease.

-Current American Heart Association guidelines suggest limiting calories from saturated fat to less than 7% per day (or roughly 16g or 140 calories).
+Current American Heart Association guidelines suggest limiting calories from saturated fat to less than 7% per day (or roughly less than 16g or 140 calories).

 SFA’s were somewhat vindicated when evidence emerged several years ago suggesting that trans fatty acids (partially hydrogenated oil) were more offensive, as they not only raise LDL, but decrease HDL (or ‘good’ cholesterol).

 Recently, however, results of a meta-analysis of 72 studies (including both observational studies and randomized controlled trials) on saturated fat intake and heart disease published in the Annals of Internal Medicine found no association with SFA intake and risk of heart disease – basically stating saturated fats were found to have no influence, positively or negatively, on heart disease.

 The results were highly publicized, and largely misconstrued by media.